 Community Tutor profile

-- Community tutors are friendly, helpful, knowledgeable, and use their time to provide students with conversational practice or conversation practice.
+- Community tutors are friendly, helpful, knowledgeable, and use their time to provide students with conversation practice.

 To teach on italki, you must agree to use italki in accordance with teaching policies and Terms of Service described here.